SzymonMs/SzymonMs/README.md

 # Hi there 👋

 I am Szymon.
 I come from Poland.
-I am a student of automation and robotics at the Poznań University of Technology.
+I am an engineer of automation and robotics.

-- 🔭 Currently, I am working in the KUKA youBot project in the KN RAI.
-Its purpose is to create a vision system for a robot that will collect objects placed in the room.
-I am also in the electronics science and PLC club KN SENSOR all the time.
-I am also involved in the design of the DC and stepper motor control station.
-It is the final work at the university.
-In the near future I will also create my own Android application to control LED strip, create new small projects and update my old repositories.
-- 🌱 I’m currently learning many different fields of electronics, programming of STM32 microcontrollers, PLC, AI and ML, python,Kotlin, control theory and system identification, drivers and others.
+🌱 I’m currently learning many different fields of electronics, programming of STM32 microcontrollers, PLC, AI and ML, python, control theory and system identification, drivers and others.

-- 🤔 I’m looking for help in finding topics for various interesting projects.
+🤔 I’m looking for help in finding topics for various interesting projects.

-- 😄 I’m interested in broadly understood technology, science and mathematics.
+😄 I’m interested in broadly understood technology, science and mathematics.
 Privately, I like football, video games, MCU and SW films.

 ### My skills